 Description

-Amarine Belladiva was produced by crossing Nerine Bowdenii and Amaryllis Belladonna.
-The flowers of Amarine Belladiva will appear in late summer and are a lovely soft pink.
-Best grown in free draining, gritty soils that are in semi shade to full sun.
+Amarine Belladiva is a cross between Nerine Bowdenii and Amaryllis Belladonna.
+The flowers of Amarine Belladiva appear in late summer and are a lovely soft pink.
+Grow in free draining, gritty soils positioned in semi shade to full sun.
+It has the basic form of nerine and is enhanced with larger broader petals, darker colouring and a more hemispherical flower head resulting from the second parent.
+A very garden worthy plant.

-Plant outside: From March on wards, when the soils are warming up and not waterlogged.
-Prepare soils by cultivating them to a depth of 25cms and digging in some well rotted humus matter and grit if soils are heavy.
+Plant outside: From March onwards, when the soils are warming up and not waterlogged.
+Prepare soils by cultivating them to a depth of 25cms and dig in some well rotted humus matter and grit if soils are heavy.
 Plant the bulbs so that the tip of the bulb is just above the soil surface.

 Care Tips: